 Circling his arms at full extension, Anodyne brought them back together in front of himself, clapping.
 A sphere passed through everyone and surrounded the island they all stood on.
-Space outside the bubble started to blur and shift into strange colours.
+Space outside the bubble started to blur and shift into strange colors.
 A reverberating electrical sound surrounded the sphere, getting louder and louder as they went.
-The swirling, coloured, blurs started to fade, and they found themselves above different planet.
-The sphere faded and Anodyne began to speak.
+The swirling, colored blurs started to fade, and they found themselves above the different planets.
+The sphere faded, and Anodyne began to speak.

-“When my planet was taken from me I did everything to get it back.
+“When my planet was taken from me, I did everything to get it back.
 I fought till my body failed me.
-I went into the expanse of the Eternaverse looking for a way to get back at Xarius.
+I went into the expanse of the Eternaverse, looking for a way to get back at Xarius.
 But everything was a dead end.
 Everything except one.
-I found that worship from a planet lead to a great increase of power.
+I found that worship from a planet leads to a great increase in power.
 Before you is my second planet.
 This is Dolor.”

 Everyone looked down at the planet below them.
-They peered down to the surface of the green planet, watching as those who occupied it drew sword and shield.
+They peered down to the surface of the green planet, watching as those who occupied it drew swords and shields.
 Powerful magics coursing through the veins of others.